-In the Biological Targets Alternative, the San Diego Water Board would not adopt Biological Objectives, but would adopt a Basin Plan amendment to include an Implementation Plan for using biological targets to assess condition and to require dischargers to use biological targets during regulatory program processes.
+In the Biological Targets Alternative, the San Diego Water Board would not adopt the Stream Biological Objective, but would adopt a Basin Plan amendment to include an Implementation Plan for using biological targets to assess condition and to require dischargers to use biological targets during regulatory program processes.
 Under the Biological Targets Alternative, aquatic and aquatic-dependent wildlife beneficial uses may no longer be assessed by proxy using measurements of chemistry and toxicity in receiving waters, but could be assessed using biological monitoring, including stream bioassessment.
 While this alternative could allow for better assessment of the condition of receiving waters, the Board would have limited enforcement provisions for protection of existing conditions, including for high quality waters and antidegradation provisions, with protection relying on chemistry and toxicity-based measurements.
 This alternative would also lack the requirement to conduct physical assessment of receiving water pollution.
 Thus, this alternative potentially has similar impacts to the proposed project, but would foreseeably include additional impacts from unnecessary implementation measures, though not at the level of the No Project or State Board alternatives.
 Thus, this alternative does not meet the goals or intent of the project, nor does it reduce project impacts.
 For these reasons, the San Diego Water Board determines that this is not the preferred alternative.

 Antidegradation-Only Alternative

 In the Antidegradation-Only Alternative, the San Diego Water Board would adopt a numeric objective(s) for perennial and seasonal streams only for antidegradation purposes.
 No thresholds for determining beneficial use impairment would be established using the California Stream Condition Index.
 Instead, permittees and permit applicants would be required to use the California Stream Condition Index to assess whether their discharges or proposed discharges would degrade existing stream biological condition regardless of whether that condition is categorically poor or excellent.
-The Antidegradation-Only Alternative does not provide a mechanism for using Biological Objectives for the restoration of currently impaired waters.
+The Antidegradation-Only Alternative does not provide a mechanism for using the Stream Biological Objective for the restoration of currently impaired waters.
 Thus, the project goal and intent to protect and restore the biological integrity of waters would only be partially met.
 Some potential impacts associated with compliance measures would be reduced in some cases.
 While our evaluation indicates this alternative is improved relative to other reasonable alternatives to the proposed project, the Antidegradation-Only Alternative does not meet all components of the project’s goal and intent, and thus is not the preferred alternative.

 Tiered Aquatic Life Use (TALU) or Biological Condition Gradient (BCG) Alternative